 The Invisble Man was released in 1933, (the same year the original King Kong was released) similar to Dracula and Frankenstien, this film also earned critical acclaim and made a lot of money at the box office.
-The film spawned follow ups, merchandise, comics and other forms of media as the character is currently a part of Universal Monsters, and remains as one of the most memorable classic horror movie characters of all time.
+The film spawned follow ups, merchandise, a remake titled, “Hollow Man” starring Kevin Bacon, comics and other forms of media as the character is currently a part of Universal Monsters, and remains as one of the most memorable classic horror movie characters of all time.

 A reboot of the character, is currently in development with Johnny Depp who has signed on board to play The Invisible Man as well as making crossover appearances in the Universal Monsters reboot.

 The following article doesn’t have any huge SPOILERS.
-You’re ok to read it.
+You’re ok to read it if you haven’t seen the original Invisible Man.

 Positive & Negative Elements